Sapienza University of Rome: Ranking

+In 2025, Sapienza ranked 1st among universities in Italy and Southern Europe in the Academic Ranking of World Universities (ARWU) and according to CWUR.

 As of the 2016 Academic Ranking of World Universities (ARWU), Sapienza is positioned within the 151–200 group of universities and among the top 3% of universities in the world.

 In 2016, the Center for World University Rankings ranked the Sapienza University of Rome as the 90th in the world and the top in Italy in its World University Rankings.

-According to the QS Graduate Employability Ranking 2020, Sapienza places first amongst Italian universities for the indicator on Alumni Outcomes thanks to the number of university graduates employed in large companies and in managerial positions.
+According to the QS Graduate Employability Ranking 2020, Sapienza places first amongst Italian universities in Alumni Outcomes thanks to the number of university graduates employed in large companies and in managerial positions.

-In 2022, Sapienza University of Rome ranked 177th in the world in QS World University Rankings.
-The subject Classics and Ancient history of Sapienza is ranked the 1st in the world by QS World University Rankings by subject.
-As the same ranking, the subject Archaeology ranks the 10th.
-The subject Physics & Astronomy of Sapienza is ranked 36th, Arts and Humanities is ranked 39th, and Psychology is ranked 70th.
+In 2024, Sapienza University of Rome ranked 134th in the world in QS World University Rankings.
+Sapienza is ranked 1st in the world by QS World University Rankings in the subject of Classics and Ancient History.
+In the same ranking, Sapienza ranks 10th in the subject Archaeology.
+Sapienza is ranked 36th in the subject Physics & Astronomy, 39th in Arts and Humanities and 70th in Psychology.

 Admission

 To cope with the large demand for admission to the university courses, some faculties hold a series of entrance examinations.
 The entrance test often decides which candidates will have access to the undergraduate course.
-For some faculties, the entrance test is only a mean through which the administration acknowledges the students' level of preparation.
+For some faculties, the entrance test is only a means through which the administration acknowledges the students' level of preparation.
 Students that do not pass the test can still enroll in their chosen degree courses but have to pass an additional exam during their first year.